Coronavirus in Arkansas: Governor Hutchinson, state officials to give update on COVID-19 response

-LITTLE ROCK, Ark.- Governor Asa Hutchinson and other state officials will provide an update Monday afternoon regarding Arkansas’s COVID-19 response.
+LITTLE ROCK, Ark.- Governor Asa Hutchinson and other state officials will give an update Thursday afternoon on Arkansas’s COVID-19 response.

-As of Monday morning, there are 38,623 total COVID-19 and 401 deaths in the state, according to the Arkansas Department of Health’s website.
+As of Thursday morning, there are 40,968 total COVID-19 cases and 434 deaths in the state, according to the Arkansas Department of Health’s website.

+On Wednesday, Governor Asa Hutchinson and other state leaders gave their daily case and response update in Russellville.

 You can watch the news conference live above starting at 1:30 p.m.